AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 # Run WMI command directly
 wmic computersystem get name

-In a way, its like linux's SUDO, from what I can tell
+In a way, its like linuxs SUDO, from what I can tell

 ---